Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-T1w4TV8Y8Lk.md

 # [June 8th, 2020 Livestream](../2020-06-08.md)
 ## Q&A: Blueprints/Mass construction - will we have it ?
 If not, why not?
 https://www.youtube.com/watch?v=T1w4TV8Y8Lk
-This question was possibly duplicated with a more recent answer: [June 22nd, 2021 Livestream Q&A: Will we see something like Blueprints in Update 5?](./yt-A3GSOZWzGqs.md) [https://www.youtube.com/watch?v=A3GSOZWzGqs](https://www.youtube.com/watch?v=A3GSOZWzGqs)
+This question was possibly duplicated with a more recent answer: [June 29th, 2021 Livestream Q&A: Blueprints, for repetitive factory setups?](./yt-NYHU62S6czs.md) [https://www.youtube.com/watch?v=NYHU62S6czs](https://www.youtube.com/watch?v=NYHU62S6czs)

 ### Topics